paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 - Subjects may remain pseudonymous at RP's at both IAL2 or 3.  pseudonymous pseudonymity
 - Allow KYC in as IAL2?
 - Allow mobile in as IAL2?
+- Trusted referee (canadian language), vouchee (already proofed-kind of happens in places like HSIN) or notary